javitausia/CalValWaves/README.md

 Example data is proportioned to the user to see how the toolbox works but in case the process needs to be donde in another location along the world, then this data will have to be acquired and preprocessed for that new place.
 There is not a unique way to obtain the data, but here is how we have donde it.

-- Buoy: This is the most relative part, as it depends of the country you are working on, for Spain, as it is our area of study, data can be requested using the goverment resources. http://www.puertos.es/es-es/oceanografia/Paginas/portus.aspx
+- Buoy: This is the most relative part, as it depends on the country you are working on, for Spain, as it is our area of study, data can be requested using the goverment resources: http://www.puertos.es/es-es/oceanografia/Paginas/portus.aspx

 - Hincast: Different hindcasts are open to users.
 In this work, we have used both CSIRO and ERA5, but we have finally decided CSIRO is the most suitable for the purpose of the global project.
-Both hidcasts can be requested online.
+Both hidcasts can be downloaded online.

-- Satellite: IMOS satellite data has been used and it can be downloaded from the AODN (Australian Ocean Data Network) website. https://portal.aodn.org.au/ .
+- Satellite: IMOS satellite data has been used and it can be downloaded from the AODN (Australian Ocean Data Network) website: https://portal.aodn.org.au/ .
 The next figure explains the steps to follow to correctly dowload the data:

 ![](https://github.com/javitausia/CalValWaves/blob/master/data/satellite/steps.png)
 <img src="https://github.com/javitausia/CalValWaves/blob/master/data/satellite/steps.png" width="10">